Learning Generics by extending the prometheus python client

 from prometheus_client import Histogram as _PromHistogram

-# a new generic type, bound to two types
+# Create a new generic type, bound to two specific Prometheus metric types

-# base class of type generic(child class to pass type in)
+# Base class of type generic; the child class will pass in the type

 class _MetricsBase(Generic[_MetricsTypeT]):